HPI-Information-Systems/snowman/docs/basic_usage/experiments.md

 To ease the import process, Snowman understands several file formats out of the box.
 Those include:

+**Attention:** The tool only accepts source files in **csv** format at the moment - so in case your source file is a Microsoft Excel file, you'll first have to export it to csv!

 ### Pilot

 This file format was introduced with the initial prototype and is the easiest available format.